wp-plugins/zm-ajax-login-register/readme.txt

 1. Visit the settings page from the WordPress Admin (Settings --> Ajax Login & Register)
 1. Paste the CSS class name in the appropriate field, either "Login Handle" or "Register Handle"
 1. Save the settings

+**Additionally you can assign a URL to a page the user is redirected to once logged in.
+The default is the site home page**

 == Installation ==